Albrecht-S/fltk/README.CMake.txt

 FLTK_ARCHFLAGS - default EMPTY
     Extra "architecture" flags used as C and C++ compiler flags.
     These flags are also "exported" to fltk-config.

-FLTK_BACKEND_WAYLAND_GTK - default ON
-    Allow to use libdecor's GTK plugin to draw window titlebars (Wayland only).
-    Otherwise, FLTK will not use GTK and apps will not need linking to GTK.

 FLTK_BACKEND_WAYLAND - default ON (only Unix/Linux)
     Enable the Wayland backend for all window operations, Cairo for all